armory/documentation/_release_notes/armoryspinnaker_v1.13.7.md

 ### Armory
 - We've been adding a lot of things preparing for our Armory Kubernetes Installations!
 Stay tuned!
 - For our Configurator users, you can now visit [https://YOUR_SPINNAKER_URL_HERE/#/platform/config/](https://YOUR_SPINNAKER_URL_HERE/#/platform/config/) for our new style.
--❗️we've deprecated Barometer, Armory's canaring solution, in favor for Kayenta.
+-❗️We've deprecated Barometer, Armory's canarying solution, in favor for Kayenta.
 The docs to configure Kayenta can be found here: https://docs.armory.io/user-guides/kayenta/

 ###  Spinnaker Community Contributions